edaviles/spark3hol/Lab AKS.md

     ) ON [PRIMARY] TEXTIMAGE_ON [PRIMARY]
     GO

-    ALTER TABLE [dbo].[Todo] ADD  CONSTRAINT [PK_Todo] PRIMARY KEY CLUSTERED (
-        [ID] ASC
-    )WITH (PAD_INDEX = OFF, STATISTICS_NORECOMPUTE = OFF, SORT_IN_TEMPDB = OFF, IGNORE_DUP_KEY = OFF, ONLINE = OFF, ALLOW_ROW_LOCKS = ON, ALLOW_PAGE_LOCKS = ON) ON [PRIMARY]
-    GO

 ## Check your todo application; you should be able to access and insert update values

-Congratulations! you have now successfully deployed a cloud native .net core application using App service anywher and an always updated SQL MI instance to a on-premises kubernetes cluster.
+Congratulations! you have now successfully deployed a cloud native .net core application using App service anywhere and an always updated SQL MI instance to an on-premises kubernetes cluster (AKS in this case though).
 Your target location can anywhere of your choice: any other cloud, on-prem or at the edge.

     NOTE: This repo is under construction and will be having a more updated complete version in near future with more scenarios to test and work with.